 On Edison and Cori both Anaconda Python 2.7 and 3.5/6 are available through a module load command.
 For example, to load the Python 2.7 Anaconda environment on Cori, type:

-On Cori, 2.7-anaconda has been made the default module so only "module load python" is necessary to load it there.
-NERSC's 2.7-anaconda module includes mpi4py, so users no longer "module load mpi4py" separately.
+On Cori, 2.7-anaconda-4.4 has been made the default module so only "module load python" is necessary to load it there.
+NERSC's Anaconda modules include mpi4py.
 All NERSC builds of Python on Cori and Edison have been retired.

 The Anaconda distribution provides access to conda, an open source package management tool and environment management system for installing multiple versions of software packages and their dependencies and switching easily between them.